saurabheights/Pixion/tools/README.md

 ## Hue-Picker

-This tool analyzes HSV channels of an image and allows for quick lower and upper bound thresholding of images to see if ROI can be seperated from background.
+This tool analyzes HSV channels of an image/video/webcam and allows for quick lower and upper bound thresholding of colors to see if
+ROI (region of interest) can be seperated from background.

 For Webcam input: